cdnet01/Toolbox/README.md

 # using c# tooling (ps1 tooling also available), retreive AD infomation for loading into bloodhound and do not touch domian controllers (better for evasion)
 Sharphound.exe --CollectionMethods All --Domain domain.com --ExcludeDCs
 ```

+some cipher queries for bloodhound:

+1. query to display all computers identified:
+`MATCH (m:Computer) RETURN m`

+1. query to display all users identified:
+`MATCH (m:User) RETURN m`
 </details>

 ## Lateral Movement